Education is the foundation for individual and community success. It’s one of the building blocks we all need to be successful in life.

 Over the last 12 years, this project has distributed more than 100,000 new books to low-income children in our community.
 We work with agencies and schools to educate parents about the importance of reading to their children.
 Learn more.

-In the Reading Buddy Program, volunteers are paired with kindergarten students at Mosinee and Marathon Elementary for a twice weekly reading program.
+In the Reading Buddy Program, volunteers are paired with kindergarten students at local Elementary Schools for a weekly reading program.
 Last year, 90% of students improved their reading comprehension in one semester.
 Learn more.

 The Early Years Coalition is working with local businesses, schools and organizations to make Marathon County the best place to raise kids.
 By focusing on children in their very early years, our community will reap long term benefits in lower social service costs, a better educated workforce and a stronger citizenry.
 Learn more.